tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 The number of unacknowledged requests for which the client did not receive responses yet is defined by the window size of underlying transport (for gRPC see details about [how the window size is calculated](https://grpc.io/blog/2017-08-22-grpc-go-perf-improvements/)).

 If the client detects that the underlying transport is broken and must be re-established the client will optionally retry sending all requests that are still pending acknowledgement after re-establishing the transport.
-The client implementation SHOULD expose an option to turn on and off the retrying.
+The client implementation SHOULD expose an option to turn on and off the retrying; by default retrying SHOULD be on.

 If the client is shutting down (e.g. when the containing process wants to exit) the client will optionally wait until all pending acknowledgements are received or until an implementation specific timeout expires.
 This ensures reliable delivery of telemetry data.
 The client implementation SHOULD expose an option to turn on and off the waiting during shutdown.